wanyongshinccf/SLOMOCO/readme.txt

 SLOMOCO was validated using the simulated prospective acquisition correction (SIMPACE) dataset in which the volume-/slice-wise motion is injected during ex-vivo brain scan.
 Single SIMPACE data is incldued in SLOMOCO package.
-All 10 single band SIMPACE data is (will be) shared in https://osf.io/95dxr/
+All 10 single band SIMPACE data is (will be) shared in https://dabi.loni.usc.edu/dsi/QEMFAPTWL9RO through MTA or contact Wanyong Shin (shinw@ccf.org)

 Citation
 1) Shin W., Taylor P., Lowe MJ., Estimation and Removal of Residual Motion Artifact in